Matching Drivers to Riders: A Two-stage Robust Approach: Numerical Experiments

-\subsection{Evaluation metrics and experimental results}
+\subsection{Evaluation Metrics and Experimental Results}

-We use Algorithm \ref{alg:2scenarios} to solve the TSRMB problem with second stage scenarios $ S_1$ and $S_2$.
-We denote $Alg(S_1,S_2)$ the total cost of the solution returned by Algorithm \ref{alg:2scenarios} where the second stage cost is the worst-case cost over the scenarios $\{S_1,S_2\}$.
-We call this case \textit{In-sample}.
-We denote $Gr(S_1,S_2)$ the total worst-case cost of the greedy solution that myopically solves the first stage and uses the remaining drivers to match $S_1$ or $S_2$.
-We compare the in-sample performance of Algorithm \ref{alg:2scenarios} with the greedy algorithm by computing the ratio $Gr(S_1,S_2)/Alg(S_1,S_2)$.
+We use Algorithm~\ref{alg:2scenarios} to solve the TSRMB problem with second-stage scenarios $S_1$ and $S_2$.
+Let $Alg(S_1, S_2)$ denote the cost of the solution returned by Algorithm~\ref{alg:2scenarios}, which, as defined in the TSRMB problem, is the sum of the average minimum-cost matching in the first stage and the worst-case minimum-cost bottleneck matching in the second-stage over scenarios ${S_1, S_2}$.
+We refer to this setting as the \textit{in-sample} case.
+We denote by $OPT(S_1, S_2)$ the optimal cost of the TSRMB problem with the two scenarios ${S_1, S_2}$, computed using an integer programming formulation developed in Appendix~\ref{appendix:ip_tsrmb}.
+Let $Gr(S_1, S_2)$ denote the total worst-case cost of the greedy solution, which myopically solves the first-stage problem and uses the remaining drivers to serve either $S_1$ or $S_2$.
+Specifically, the greedy solution computes a minimum-cost matching between $R_1$ and $D$ to determine the first-stage decision $D_1$, whose cost is evaluated as the average minimum-cost matching.
+The second-stage cost is computed as the worst-case minimum bottleneck cost of a matching between $D \setminus D_1$ and the scenarios ${S_1, S_2}$.
+We compare the in-sample performance of Algorithm~\ref{alg:2scenarios} and the greedy algorithm to the optimal cost by reporting the ratios $Gr(S_1, S_2)/OPT(S_1, S_2)$ and $Alg(S_1, S_2)/OPT(S_1, S_2)$.